Design comparison

 - Compared to using class=“purple”, I think it would be better to use id because it is more specialized.

-Marked as helpful1@grace-snowPosted about 2 months ago@Fbeye04 styling shouldn't ever be done on IDs.
+Marked as helpful1@grace-snowPosted 2 months ago@Fbeye04 styling shouldn't ever be done on IDs.
 They are important for referencing between elements in html, that's their purpose.
 As soon as you start adding them to CSS it gets higher specificity which can lead to style wars and makes css very hard to maintain on larger projects.

 0